Illyism/markade-docs/data/docs/markade.md

 * "log" - Output important information including warnings and errors
 * "info" - Output everything

-### options.jade
+### options.pug

-Takes all options that the Jade API takes.
+Takes all options that the Pug API takes.
 Here are the most useful ones.

 ||
 |-|